 The small bowel has a length of 3 - 6 metres and is characterised by the valvulae conniventes.
 They decrease in number and height from the proximal jejunum to the distal ileum and are best visualised when the bowel loops are fluid-filled.
 In a collapsed condition bowel loops may have a predominant hypoechoic appearance or in case of intraluminal gas a hyperechoic appearance.
 Usually we can find both conditions side by side.
-Usually only high-frequency transducers allow the visualisation of the valvulae conniventes of collapsed loops.

 The colon is characterised by its haustration, which is best visible on US in longitudinal sections if the colon is filled with stool and gas and thus has a hyperechoic appearance.
-In a contracted condition - which is more frequently seen at the left hemicolon - the haustration is not adequately demonstrable.
-The semilunar folds protrude to the lumen between the haustra and are only visible after cleansing preparation of the colon which allows the best visualisation of the colonic wall [143].
+The semilunar folds protrude to the lumen between the haustra and are only visible after cleansing preparation of the colon which allows the best visualisation of the colonic wall [119].
 If the colon is distended and filled with stool, bowel wall layers are hardly visible even with high-frequency transducers.
 When we look for the colon with the abdominal probe, we are usually guided by the typical location and by the hyperechoic luminal content and not by the aspect of the colonic wall itself.
 The numerous epiploic appendages of the colon can only be differentiated from adjacent fatty tissue if fluid is present in the peritoneal cavity.

-When examined with a high-frequency probe, the appendix usually appears as a target structure with different wall layers [144].
-If the lumen is completely filled with gas, a predominant hyperechoic appearance may result.
-Sometimes this can be helpful to find a normal appendix even with the abdominal probe if higher frequencies cannot be applied.
+When examined with a high-frequency probe, the appendix usually appears as a target structure with different wall layers [120].